 My life as I said before was already very full of not so nice things due specially to a very difficult family but I had things that made me happy.

 Recently my boyfriend left me and the major supporter and reason to fight for went away completely.
 This to say that is a difficult situation, I am not a strong person and this shit is real.
 I don’t want to go too much into details cause I don’t want to trigger anyone but I’m not ok at all.

 My struggle now is to understand how I’m gonna organize my life and around what, cause the things I once loved now are just hurting me for the most part, for example I was a very sexual person and now my own books triggers me, was very into art and very emotional now its quite gone.
-Last year I got accepted at a art school and I’m in the process to continue it but its a hard school many hours and many people and I also had struggles to understand what I wanted to do and I am still not sure (I changed many things, which was one of my problems cause its definitely related to my sense of self).
+My studies are many hours and many people and I also had struggles to understand what I wanted to do and I am still not sure (I changed many things, which was one of my problems cause its definitely related to my sense of self).
 I’m not quite sure if I want to continue or if I have to find out what is meaningful to me and try to persue that cause since pssd I am in a ‘fuck this shit’ mode and I always think that if I ever get cured I need to make my life worth living but its better to begin now maybe and I am struggling to understand what direction is better for me since I also need to be realistic and also to find resources and time to try to cure myself somehow (which of course u all know how difficult it is to have docs who gets it)

 Also who is ‘me’ anymore?
 In theory the things I love are still meaningful to me but who knows if I can do them, I mean I had struggles before so now its mission impossible and ofc now they constantly make me think about pssd cause I cant feel them or properly feel them.